 Click on a facility to see intermodal lift estimates.

 National and Regional Intermodal Lift Trends

-In 2015, the region's intermodal facilities moved an estimated 16.3 million TEUs of cargo, a 6 percent increase from the previous year.
-Long-term trends show that intermodal freight volumes in the region fell during the last recession but have since experienced a significant rebound, growing by 37 percent from 2009-15.
+In 2016, the region’s intermodal facilities moved an estimated 16.4 million TEUs of cargo, roughly equivalent to the previous year.
+Long-term trends show that intermodal freight volumes in the region fell during the last recession but have since experienced a significant rebound, growing by 38 percent from 2009-16.